mapbender/mapbender-documentation/en/customization/yaml.rst

     Instead of 'POI', 'Coordinates utility' is integrated.

 Sidepane
-    No functions pre-implemented.
+    No elements pre-implemented.

 Map area
-    Instead of 'Scale display' and 'POI', the function 'Coordinates utility' is integrated.
+    Instead of 'Scale display' and 'POI', the element 'Coordinates utility' is integrated.

-Detailed descriptions of the functions: https://doc.mapbender.org/de/functions.html
+Detailed descriptions of the elements: https://doc.mapbender.org/de/elements.html